Roberto Strechie

-Roberto Gabriel Strechie (born 16 July 2000) is an Italian professional footballer born to Romanian parents who plays as a midfielder for Serie D club Este.
+Roberto Gabriel Strechie (born 16 July 2000) is an Italian professional footballer who plays as a midfielder for Serie D club Real Calepina.

 Club career

 He made his debut for Venezia on 7 May 2017 in a game against Maceratese.

 On 30 August 2019, he signed a contract with Dinamo București.
 He was released in January 2020.
 Strechie played for Dinamo only in friendly games.

 On 24 January 2020, he signed a 3-year contract with Novara.

 On 9 September 2020, he moved to Swiss club Chiasso.